dicarlosystems/pointofsale/README.md

 ```

 ## Issues / Feedback
-This module is very new and all feedback or issues are welcome!
+All feedback or issues are welcome!
 Feel free to open an issue for any bugs or feature requests.

 ## Screenshots